mpdominguez/sagemaker-workshop/content/start/create.md

 * ml.m4.4xlarge

-Create an IAM role with access to any s3 bucket
+Create an IAM role with access to any s3 bucket and Athena Full Access

 The rest of the data, let's leave it by default and click "Create notebook instance".